mateusoliveira43/get-your-game-on/README.md

 - [ ] write motivation behind the script
 - [ ] escrever README em português
 - [ ] write the script in Python and add features
-- [ ] run the script without downloading it previously (like ohmyzsh command)
+- [ ] run the script without downloading it previously (like OhMyZsh command)
 - [ ] make script continue after system reboot
 - [ ] add more softwares: Inkscape, Insomnia...